 The court will issue a parenting plan setting forth the details for timesharing and custody rights.
 The judge will determine custody rights based on the child’s best interests.
 Usually, the judge will require shared parental responsibility (joint custody) unless the judge determines that it will be detrimental to the child’s interests.

 8. Retirement Plans

 One or both spouses might have invested money in 401K of the IRA or any other retirement plan.
 All such investments made during the marriage are considered marital assets in Florida.
 Usually, the judge will divide the accounts equally among the spouses.
 Investments made before the marriage are considered separate property unless they have been co-mingled.

 Florida family court requires the spouses to submit an affidavit containing all their financial information, including their financial documents, insurance papers, tax filings, etc. This information is used to decide the alimony payments and the sharing of childcare expenses.

 In Florida, divorce plays a significant role in filing taxes.
 All alimony payments, child care deductions, and any property transfers during the divorce may affect income tax filing

 Executing the divorce process in Florida involves a lot of stress and effort.
-Hire a seasoned divorce lawyer who is familiar with Florida divorce laws.
-An experienced Tampa family law attorney can help you get an amicable agreement for divorce, custody agreements, spousal support, and other areas.
-Florida Law Advisers are the right family law attorneys to help you with a fair and just Florida divorce settlement.
+Hire a divorce lawyer who is familiar with Florida divorce laws.
+If you are near Tampa, our Tampa family law attorney can help you get an amicable agreement for divorce, custody agreements, spousal support, and other areas.
+Florida Law Advisers, P.A., are the right family law attorneys to help you with a fair and just Florida divorce settlement.